hb731212/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print all the groups the current user is part of
+Change the owne of the file hello to the user betty